 Nickie Ferrante (Grant), an incorrigible playboy, and Terry McKay (Kerr), a nightclub singer, meet on a transatlantic ocean-liner en route to their respective fiancees in New York.
 Their friendship gradually blossoms into a clandestine love-affair as they try to avoid gossip onboard ship.
 As the ship docks in New York City, they agree to reunite in six months time, if they have managed to end their current relationships and prove themselves worthy of each other.
-Will they both make it to their rendezvous at the top of the Empire State Building…?
+It’s a story of chance encounters, fate and the life altering power of love – what’s not to enjoy?
+And the big question – Will they both make it to their rendezvous at the top of the Empire State Building…?

 You might also be interested in….

 With support of the BFI Film Audience Network, awarding funds from the National Lottery in order to bring this project to more audiences across the UK